Can You Drive To Greenland?

-There are thousands of kilometres of remote ice-covered islands across the Queen Elizabeth island chain and rough seas on the way to Ellesmere Island at the northern tip.
+There are thousands of kilometers of remote ice-covered islands across the Queen Elizabeth Island chain and rough seas on the way to Ellesmere Island at the northern tip.

 And there are no roads, bridges, ferries or any other means of getting up there.

 At the nearest point where Canada and Greenland are separated by about 20km of water, you are around 900km from the North Pole.